You are here

 Disorders of mitochondrial energy generation cause a wide range of diseases, primarily affecting the brain and heart, and affect approximately 1/5000 individuals.
 Milder mitochondrial dysfunction is also implicated in the pathogenesis of common age-related neurological and cardiac diseases.
 The pathological mechanisms resulting in these diverse diseases are not well established.
 Therefore, their study at a cellular level may lead to improved treatment and greater understanding of the role of both nuclear and mitochondrial-DNA mutations in rare and common conditions.
 Furthermore, no effective treatments for mitochondrial disease are currently available.

 Dr Frazier’s research focuses on the study of human and mouse primary cell culture models, along with stem cell models that can be differentiated into cardiac or neuronal lineages.
 These model systems allow for the exploration and comparison of cellular parameters that are relevant to disease pathogenesis.
 As well, these diverse cell models will be used to screen a variety of drug interventions that target signalling pathways affected by mitochondrial dysfunction.
-In conjunction with this, Dr Frazier is also exploring these treatment strategies in a mouse model of mitochondrial Complex I deficiency presenting primarily neurodegenerative disease.
+In conjunction with this, Dr Frazier is also exploring these treatment strategies in mouse models of mitochondrial Complex I deficiency presenting with primarily neurodegenerative or cardiac disease.

 - The development and analysis of cellular models of mitochondrial disease to study pathogenic mechanisms in disease relevant cells